Ultra-Zactimus/Capstone-Jolly-Cooperation/README.md

 #### This is going to serve as a supplemental tool for me to get used to using React-Native along with Code Academy.
 #
 ---

+3:32pm Continuing work on Code Academy course on React Native.
+Wanting to document time.